nexaitch/notes/mapreduce.md

 1. We have to *square* every number individually; and
 1. We have to *sum* all the results of the previous step.

-Visually this is shown in the figure below:
+Visually this sequence is shown in the figure below:

 <img src="mapreduce.png" width="256" height="256">

-In PySpark we can write this as a combination of the two above steps:
+In PySpark we can write this as a combination of the two above steps, as follows.

 ```py
 def square(x):